-- Work out which items of stock sold make the most gross margin – the percentage of total sales revenue you make after taking away the direct costs of producing your goods – focus more energy on these sales for improved profit.
+- Work out which items of stock sold make the most gross margin — the percentage of total sales revenue you make after taking away the direct costs of producing your goods.
+Focus more energy on these sales for improved profit.

-- Make a list of slow moving, old and excess stock items, and develop an action plan to move this stock immediately – even if it's discounted below the cost of the item, you can use the money made to buy new stock that sells.
+- Make a list of slow moving, old and excess stock items and develop an action plan to move this stock immediately.
+Even if it's discounted below the cost of the item, you can use the money made to buy new stock that sells.

-- If you donate slow moving stock to a charity, let your customers know.
+- If you donate slow-moving stock to a charity, let your customers know.

-- Update your stock records and ensure your Financial Policies and Procedures Manual includes a policy to track all movement of stock – this will help with reordering stock only when you need to, and highlight any theft or fraud that may occur.
+- Update your stock records and ensure your financial policies and procedures manual includes a policy to track all movement of stock.
+This will help with reordering stock only when you need to, and highlight any theft or fraud that may occur.

-Establish a stock control policy
+Set up a stock control policy

-When implementing a stock control policy:
+When putting a stock control policy in place:

 - Identify stock you always need and make sure you have sufficient supply.